-Mechanical Clock Kit Styles Available
+Mechanical Clock Kit Styles - Granddaughter or Grandmother clocks

 Grandfather clock kits

-Typically cable driven with three weights and triple chimes.
-This means the weights will hang on cables instead of chains, and plays your choice of three songs.
-Not always triple chime because some are Westminster only.
+This means the weights will hang on cables instead of chains, and plays choice of three songs.
+However it is not always triple chime because some are Westminster only.
 This is the largest and tallest of the floor clocks.